Skip to main content

 Implementation Reference

-• The main handler function for the 'update-pod' tool.
-It extracts the podId from params, calls runpodRequest with PATCH method to update the pod, and returns the JSON response as text content.
+• The handler function for the update-pod tool.
+It destructures the podId from params, makes a PATCH request to the RunPod /pods/{podId} endpoint using the runpodRequest helper with the remaining parameters, and returns the API response as text content with JSON.stringify.

-• Zod schema defining the input parameters for the 'update-pod' tool, including required podId and optional update fields.
+• Zod schema defining the input parameters for the update-pod tool, including required podId and various optional update fields.

-• Shared helper function used by the update-pod handler (and other tools) to make authenticated HTTP requests to the RunPod API.
+• Helper function used by update-pod (and other tools) to make authenticated HTTP requests to the RunPod API, handling JSON responses and errors.

 async function runpodRequest( endpoint: string, method: string = 'GET', body?: Record<string, unknown> ) { const url = `${API_BASE_URL}${endpoint}`; const headers = { Authorization: `Bearer ${API_KEY}`, 'Content-Type': 'application/json', }; const options: NodeFetchRequestInit = { method, headers, }; if (body && (method === 'POST' || method === 'PATCH')) { options.body = JSON.stringify(body); } try { const response = await fetch(url, options); if (!response.ok) { const errorText = await response.text(); throw new Error(`RunPod API Error: ${response.status} - ${errorText}`); } // Some endpoints might not return JSON const contentType = response.headers.get('content-type'); if (contentType && contentType.includes('application/json')) { return await response.json(); } return { success: true, status: response.status }; } catch (error) { console.error('Error calling RunPod API:', error); throw error; } }